sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 sed -i "s/Linux distribution/*Linux distribution*/" seeds/seed_data.json
 ```

 You have just made a change to the source code.
-As a developer, you would normally now build and 'test' the application on your 'local workstation' and after you are happy that it works
+You have added a "``*``" before and after the text ``Linux distribution``.
+As a developer, you would now want to build and 'test' the application on your 'local workstation' and after you are happy that it works
 you would ``commit`` and ``push`` the changes to GitHub.

 Check the changes you made with git: